This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 In this case, Oracle Virtual Directory automatically knows where the master server is and routes modified traffic directly to it—avoiding a needless directory referral operation.
 The next challenge is how to route applications to the correct replicas for the correct searches based on class-of-service.

 One easy way is to assign directory replicas directly to applications.
 However, this strategy might not work since applications may use a greater variety of searches than can be configured on any particular directory replica.
-Instead, the Oracle Virtual Directory virtual directory can be used to automatically route each search request through the use of its routing include and exclude filters.
+Instead, you can use the Oracle Virtual Directory virtual directory to automatically route each search request by using its routing include and exclude filters.
 These filters allow the administrator to decide which operations each proxied node may and may not perform.

 Figure 1-6 shows a typical request where that application is looking to locate a user-distinguished name by searching on UID.
 Oracle Virtual Directory recognizes the search filter and routes the request to the appropriate directory replicas.
 Notice that Oracle Virtual Directory can select from multiple nodes and provide load balancing between the nodes, allowing it to spread load across multiple nodes and ensure fault tolerance by not having to rely on any single node.